cyber-agentberry/FUTURE_INTERN/FUTURE_CS_01/web_application_security.md

 5. Running the Attack: The attack was launched from the Intruder interface.
 Burp Suite automatically iterated through the payload lists, sending a series of HTTP POST requests to the DVWA server with different username and password combinations.
 6. Analysis: The results of each request were monitored in the Intruder's "Results" tab.
 The analysis focused on the HTTP status codes and the response lengths of each request.
 A successful login attempt typically resulted in a different HTTP status code (e.g., a 302 Found redirect to the user's home page) or a unique response content length compared to failed login attempts.
 This deviation was a clear indicator of a successful credential guess.

-Figure 8: A screenshot of the POST Request interception

-Figure 9: A view of the intruder interface showing the highlighted payload
-position

-Figure 10: A Screenshot of the intruder’s Result tab

 ## 7. Findings & Observations
 •	Vulnerability: The DVWA login form is highly susceptible to brute-force attacks due to the lack of effective security measures.